CoderDojoTC/micropython/docs/basics/05-neopixel.md

         strip[i] = (0,0,0)
 ```

-#### Rainbow Cycle
+### Rainbow Cycle
 The program cycles each pixel through all the colors in a rainbow.
+It uses two functions:

+1. **wheel(pos)** this function takes a position parameter from 0 to 255 and returns a triple of numbers for the red, green and blue values as the position moves around the color wheel.
+This is a handy program anytime you want to cycle through all the colors of the rainbow!
+2. **rainbow_cycle(wait)** will cycle each of the pixels in a strip through the color wheel.
+It gives the appearance that colors are moving across the strip.
+The wait is the delay time between updating the colors.
+A typical value for wait is .05 seconds or 50 milliseconds.

 ```py
 from machine import Pin